johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 Requirements {#requirements}
 ------------
-Requirements 1-10 relate to packets forwarded by the device, while requirement 11 relates to packets destined for or originating from the device:
+Requirements 1-9 relate to packets forwarded by the device, while requirement 10 relates to packets destined for or originating from the device:

-1. All instances of frame or packet receipt, transmission, and discards MUST be reported.
+1. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards MUST be accounted for.
-2. All instances of frame or packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
+2. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
+Where they cannot be attributed to the interface, they MUST be attributed to the device.
-3. An individual frame MUST only be accounted for by either the Layer 2 traffic class or the Layer 2 discard classes within a single direction or context, i.e., ingress or egress or device.
+3. An individual Layer 2 frame or Layer 3 packet MUST only be accounted for by either the corresponding traffic classes or the discard classes within a single direction or context, i.e., ingress or egress or device.
-4. An individual packet MUST only be accounted for by either the Layer 3 traffic class or the Layer 3 discard classes within a single direction or context, i.e., ingress or egress or device.
-5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
+4. A frame accounted for at Layer 2 SHOULD NOT be accounted for as a packet at Layer 3 and vice versa.
 An implementation MUST indicate which layers a discard is counted against.
-6. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying frames or packets received, transmitted, and discarded across all other classes.
+5. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying frames or packets received, transmitted, and discarded across all other classes.
-7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
+6. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
-8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
+7. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
-9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
+8. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
-10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0.
+9. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0.
-11. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.
+10. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.

 Examples {#examples}